-Topaz for Civil Society works in the social and public spheres in order to ensure that Israeli society, with all its institutions, organizations and possibilities, will provide quality social, educational, cultural and civil services to all its citizens.
-Topaz believes that Israeli society must be a sensitive and sensitive society for global and universal needs and problems.
+“Topaz for Civil Society” works in the social and public sphere to ensure that Israeli society, with all its institutions, organizations and possibilities, provides quality social, educational and cultural and civil services and equality for all its citizens.
+Topaz believes that Israeli society must also be awake and sensitive to global and universal needs and problems.
 A society that preserves and promotes the civil, social and cultural rights of every person and every citizen.
-A company harnesses, harnesses and contributes.
+A company that harnesses, harnesses and contributes.

-There is no more funding but the first milestone behind us.
+Lacking more funding but the first milestone behind us.

-“They are women of all ages, from 18 to 100,” says Alkobi, “single mothers, including war refugees, widows, unemployed, uneducated, AIDS patients – all of them have a daily survival struggle. , The local language, so that we communicated mainly through dance, movement and creativity, and every meeting with them was accompanied by hugs, joy and dancing, we were amazed by the modesty that characterizes their lives and their homes: all they have are women who do not have too much, But they have everything, they are happy in part and have the ability to give, despite the shortage. “
+“These are women of all ages, from 18 to 100,” Alcoby says, “most of them are single parents, including refugees, widows, unemployed, uneducated, AIDS sufferers – all are everyday survival wars.
+We spoke English, and they spoke only loganically. , The local language, so we communicated primarily through dance, movement and creativity.
+Each meeting was accompanied by hugs, joy and dancing.
+But they have everything.
+They are partly happy and capable of giving, despite the shortage. “